Trump Aims To 'Eliminate' Clean Water Rule

 "It was a massive power grab," Trump said as he prepared to sign the documents, surrounded by a group of farmers, homebuilders and county commissioners.
 "Regulations and permits started treating our wonderful small farmers and small businesses as if they were a major industrial polluter.
 They treated them horribly."

 But as NPR's Greg Allen has reported, "overturning the rule isn't something that can be done through executive order.
-The EPA would have to restart the lengthy rulemaking process, according to Jon Devine, an attorney with the Natural Resources Defense Council."
+The EPA would have to restart the lengthy rule-making process, according to Jon Devine, an attorney with the Natural Resources Defense Council."

+Trump's executive order has been sharply criticized by environmental groups.
+Earthjustice accused the president of "demonstrating that he puts the interests of corporate polluters above the public's health."

 When the Clean Water Act passed in 1972, it defined waters that would need protection from pollution as "navigable."
 For most of us, that means big enough to float a boat.
 Over the years, though, it became clear that smaller streams and wetlands needed protection as well, especially those that feed into rivers and lakes that provide drinking water.
 But Congress and successive administrations tried, and failed, to clarify exactly which waters were subject to the act.
 The Army Corps of Engineers interpreted the act differently in different regions of the U.S., and courts only added to the confusion.